JohnTrecker/CutesyLocal/README.md

 ### Back-end

-Using the existing code provided in `server/`, follow the steps below to build out API:

 |      URL             | HTTP Verb | Request Body |                         Result                                           |
 |:--------------------:|:---------:|:------------:|:------------------------------------------------------------------------:|
 | /api/venues          |    GET    |    empty     |                                                Return JSON of all venues |